 “And as well as this, the Spirit too comes to help us in our weakness, for, when we do not know how to pray properly, then the Spirit personally makes our petitions for us in groans that cannot be put into words; and he who can see into all hearts knows what the Spirit means because the prayers that the Spirit makes for God’s holy people are always in accordance with the mind of God.”
 (Romans 8:26-27)

-Pertinent tips to pray the Bible:
+Pertinent advice to pray with the Bible

 1. Set a prayerful mood of quiet.

-2. Pray to the Holy Spirit to open up your mind and heart to the Word of God.
+2. Pray to the Holy Spirit to open your mind and heart to the Word of God.

 3. Read slowly a passage the Bible.
 Examine footnotes and commentary about the passage.